adammurdoch/configuration-cache-serialization/README.md

 After reviewing the behavior for handling convention mappings during serialization, we decided to leave the behaviour unchanged for the stable serialization contract.

-Convention mappings are a very old internal feature that has leaked into many plugins.
+Convention mappings are an ancient internal feature that has leaked into many plugins.
 They have been replaced by the public `Property` and `Provider` APIs.
 The configuration cache serialization currently provides an "80% solution" that works fine for most usages of convention mappings.
-For edge cases that don't work with this solution, we intend to encourage plugin authors to use the `Property` and `Provider` APIs instead of convention mappings.
-We also have options to support more usages in a backwards compatible way, as required after stable configuration caching.
+For edge cases that don't work with this solution, we intend to encourage plugin authors to migrate to the `Property` and `Provider` APIs.
+We can also support more usages in a backwards compatible way in later releases, if required.